Skip to main content

 • How to review: This value can be reviewed in the Room's properties in Floor Plan mode and for Custom Rooms also in the Heat Load Settings.

-• What it is: External Winter Temperature (Outside)
+• What it is: Winter Exterior Temperature (Outside)

 • How to review: This value can be reviewed in the Wall / Door / Window / Skylight or Vaulted Ceiling's properties in Floor Plan mode and in General settings for Heat Load Settings.